lonepo/SASTRA101/README.md

 ---

 If you want to add more points or suggest an edit.
 Submit a pull request and we will merge it.
 I would like to thank all people who helped me make this🙏 .
-If it was useful please star this project
+If it was useful please star this project.
+Made with ❤️ by Gautam